 A fascinating part of train travel is the people you meet and the many places, events and activities you can reach with little effort.
-A lot has been written about passenger trains or travel destinations but I combine the two to show how you can travel by train to some of the best experiences located close to train stations.
+Whether passenger trains or travel destinations I combine both to show how you can travel by train to some of the best experiences located close to train stations.

-I usually travel solo in coach and leave it up to fate on who my seatmate will be.
 Trains connect.
-The certainty of a route’s beginning and end gives strangers a slice of time to embrace the experience or not.
+The certainty of a route’s beginning and end gives you a slice of time to embrace the experience.
 A train trip doesn’t need to stop at the station.
-Who’s Taking the Train? is for people who want a sustainable travel option and great places to go once they arrive.
-You can enjoy your trip without airport lines or road maps.
+Who’s Taking the Train? is for people who want a sustainable travel option and great places to go upon arrival.
+Enjoy your trip without the hassle of airport lines and road maps.

 My train thread

-Before going to sleep in an old house two blocks from the Illinois Central Railroad tracks, I could hear the trains’ night moves – brakes clanking, cars bumping, wheels rolling like distant thunder.
+Before going to sleep at my house two blocks from the Illinois Central Railroad tracks, I could hear the trains’ night moves – brakes clanking, cars bumping, wheels rolling like distant thunder.
 It was my lullaby.
-My grandmother arrived for visits via the Amtrak train from her home in St. Louis to ours in suburban Chicago.
+My grandmother always arrived for visits via the Amtrak train from her home in St. Louis.
 My first kiss as a teenager was inside a warm, lit rail station on a freezing cold January evening.
 The City of New Orleans train was my primary mode of transportation to and from the university I attended.

 After my marriage of many years ended, I felt drawn again to trains.
 I packed my laptop to journey on what I consider a privileged path.
-Trains travel terrains unreachable by car and neglected by planes.
-My degree in journalism and experience in business communications allows me to make my living as a writer.
+Trains travel terrains unreachable by car and unapproachable by planes.
+My training as a journalist and experience in business communications allows me to make my living as a writer.
 I can work from almost anywhere.
 Psychologists say that transitions make us more malleable.
 Maybe.
 After failing at what others wanted them to be John J. Audubon and Henry David Thoreau walked into the woods.
 I got on a train.